katsupremacy/tryhackme/README.md

-these are folders of try hack me rooms that i have completed and wrote (sometimes) extensive notes as well as my thought processon them. i also upload the files i used and/or obtained from the room.
+these are folders of try hack me rooms that i have completed and wrote (sometimes) extensive notes as well as my thought processon them. i also upload the files i used and/or obtained from the room. if there is no gobuster/nmap scans logs in the folder, then they must have either failed or been useless.
+I will cover what the scans show in the readme
 ```
 ```
 This repo is not meant to spoil the rooms but more for